community-privacy/community-privacy.github.io/_pages/projects.md

 - Development of **educational resources** and guides, e.g. publications or public-facing workshops
 - **Participatory co-design workshops**, including write-ups of learnings and takeaways, and process documentation

-Sharing of outputs would include:
+We will facilitate publically sharable outputs such as:

 - Sharing sessions and **workshares** from residents and local Taipei communities
 - **Demo day** on the last day